keshavsingh4522/hacktoberfest/README.md

 📢 **Register [here](https://hacktoberfest.digitalocean.com) for Hacktoberfest and make four pull requests (PRs) between October 1st-31st to grab free SWAGS 🔥.**

-> Add important code, files or project in **Hactoberfest2020** secton, this folder is present in each resporatory ,now send your first PR!
+> Add important code, files or project in **Hactoberfest2020** folder, this folder is present in each resporatory ,now send your first PR!

 | Repository  | Issues  | Pull Requests  | Forks |
 |---|---|---|---|